-Prior to bathing you should brush out as much of the loose hair as possible with the Furminator.
-The Siberian Husky will not need bathing more than twice a year at most, usually in the spring and fall, coinciding with the blowing of the coat.
-The husky's coat remains clean year-round and should not take on a doggy odor.
+Prior to bathing you should brush out as much of the loose hair as possible.
+The Dachshund will not need bathing more than every three to four months.
 When bathing is needed, use a very mild shampoo designed especially for dogs.
 Human shampoos designed are too harsh and drying for a dog's coat.
-Choose a shampoo that is appropriate for your dog’s coat.

 There are a wide variety of shampoos available including ones for dry itchy skin, sensitive skin, antibacterial, tea tree oil shampoos, and whitening shampoo for white or light-colored dogs.
 Wet the dog thoroughly and use plenty of the shampoo.

-Using a rubber curry brush is a huge help in loosening up hair and dirt.
 The most important step is rinsing, rinsing and rinsing again.
 Then towel dry as much as possible and finish with the blow dryer.
 Shampoo left on the coat or not thoroughly drying your dog can lead to hot spots.
-Conditioners with sunscreen are available for dogs with coats that are prone to sunburn.
-This helps red dogs keep a richer color and helps prevent black dogs from getting that red tinge to the guard hairs.

 1. Wet your dog’s coat thoroughly with warm water.